 Somehow in the field of addiction, "making nice" has managed to grab a powerful foothold.
 Ask nearly any psychiatrist about the nature of addiction, and she is likely to support the notion that it is a "biopsychosocial" phenomenon.
 This word, invented in the late 1970's, was intended to act as a sort of tepid catch-all which included every possible factor in the development of addiction: biological, psychological and social.
 Everyone's model got a seat at the table.
 Today the "biopsychosocial" explanation has become standard for virtually every psychiatric problem.
 And why shouldn't it be popular?
 "Biopsychosocial" may be the most diplomatic medical term ever invented.

-Biology, sociology and psychology represent three separate pathways to behavior.
-If a woman is exposed to rabies, she may begin acting aggressive and erratic, a pattern of behavior that is only biological.
-If a man lacks food and shelter, he may be more inclined to break the law to get what he needs to survive, a pattern of behavior that is fundamentally social.
-And if you keep responding to disappointments by drinking or gambling heavily, this pattern of behavior is only psychological.
+Biology, sociology, and psychology represent three separate pathways to understanding behavior, which may or may not overlap.
+If a woman is exposed to rabies, she may begin acting aggressively and erratically, a pattern of behavior that is the result of purely biological factors: she is infected.
+If a man lacks food and shelter, he will be more inclined to break the law to get what he needs to survive, a pattern of behavior that is psychosocial.
+And if a person responds to feeling overwhelmingly helpless by drinking or gambling or overeating, this pattern of behavior is psychological.

-Speaking personally rather than scientifically, I wish I could make friends with everyone and include biological and social factors in the understanding of human addiction.
+Speaking personally rather than scientifically, I wish I could make friends with everyone and add in biological and social factors to the basic nature of addiction.
 I happen to love biology: I was a biology major in college and did my honors thesis in embryology.
 In medical school, my favorite of the basic sciences was Histology: deciphering microscopic slides of different tissues.

 But science isn't about what you love, or about being nice.
-And it's not about deciding that every field has an equal understanding of why we exhibit complex and meaningful behaviors.
-Sadly, "biopsychosocial" is doing more good for the theorists than for addicts.
+Sadly, the "biopsychosocial" idea is doing more good for theorists than for addicts.